 Photo: Charlie Hamilton James

-Here in Tambo Blanquillo, we own and operate 3 Oxbow Lakes.
-If you wish to come to see these lakes, and see the amazing fauna that inhabits them, contact us so we can help you plan the trip of a lifetime to the Peruvian Amazon Rainforest.
+If you wish to come and experience this amazing natural show, please contact us, so we can help you plan the trip of your lifetime to the wild Peruvian Amazon.